-Taking our mission of health improvement beyond our walls into the community
+Taking health improvement beyond our walls

-To that end, the best models today suggest only 20% of health is created inside the walls of health care systems.
-That means that 80% of health is a result of what happens in our homes, our workplaces, our schools, our faith institutions, our communities.
+The best models today suggest that only 20% of health is created inside the walls of health care organizations.
+This means that 80% of health is a result of what happens in our homes, our workplaces, our schools, our faith institutions, our communities.
 (See graphic below).

 What Creates Health

 The bottom line is that ThedaCare cannot achieve its mission of improving health and wellbeing by providing healthcare services alone.
 We need to be engaged in our communities – in these same venues in which the majority of health is created – working arm-in-arm with education, public health, government and business leaders, cultural groups, nonprofit organizations, faith communities, philanthropy and residents to build health and well-being together.